Last updated on 2026-01-21

 Program structure

-The Horticultural Industries program is structured to provide a comprehensive education in horticulture over a two-year period, delivered in a condensed format of 16 months.
-This allows students to complete their studies more quickly and enter the workforce sooner.
-Key features of the program structure include:
+The Horticultural Industries program is structured to provide a comprehensive education in horticulture over a period of 16 months.
+This program includes:

 - Hands-on learning experiences during the industry's prime production period in Spring, Summer, and Fall.

-- Active participation in maintaining and developing the campus gardens and greenhouse complex.
+- Active participation in developing and maintaining campus gardens and greenhouse facilities.

 - Real-world experience through a paid co-operative education (co-op) work term(s), subject to availability and academic eligibility.

-Students will engage in practical skills development in various plant collections and vegetable gardens, simulating real industry conditions.
-The program also emphasizes teamwork and collaboration through smaller work-groups.
+Students will engage in practical skills development in various settings, simulating real industry conditions.
+The program is designed to equip students with the necessary skills and knowledge to thrive in the horticultural field.

 Featured Experiences

-The Horticultural Industries program offers several unique experiences that enhance learning and professional development:
+The Horticultural Industries program offers several unique features that enhance the learning experience:

-- Hands-on practice in Algonquin College's extensive campus gardens and greenhouse complex.
+- Hands-on training in Algonquin College's extensive campus gardens and greenhouse complex.

-- Industry connections through co-op placements, field trips, volunteer work, seminars, and guest speakers.
+- Field trips, volunteer work, seminars, and guest speakers to build industry connections.

-- Guided learning in urban and rural landscape design, nursery production, and sustainable urban agriculture.
+- Guided learning in urban and rural landscape design, nursery production, and sustainable agriculture.

 Career Options